30 Salesforce Admin Interview Questions & Answers

 30. What is a Custom Metadata Type?

-Things like discount rates, blackout dates, sales goals, etc. are good uses cases.
+Things like discount rates, blackout dates, sales goals, etc. are good use cases.
 The metadata becomes available to you in formulas, automation, etc. Also, because it’s metadata and not data, it’s automatically available in all sandboxes you create or refresh.

 Summary

 Job interviews can be tricky, especially when it comes to demonstrating your mastery of technology.
-This post has covered some likely Admin Interview Questions you should be prepared to answer from some of the most popular topics for day-to-day Salesforce Lightning administration.
+This post has covered some likely admin interview questions you should be prepared to answer from some of the most popular topics for day-to-day Salesforce Lightning administration.

-Remember, the objective is to give a concise, yet comprehensive, answer that demonstrates your knowledge without going on for too long.
-Try mentioning a use case that you’ve experienced using the feature if you can.
 Finally, not all of the interviewers are necessarily going to be experts in the tech they are asking about, so it’s often best to tailor your answers to their background.
 They aren’t trying to certify you, only gauge the level of your expertise.
 Your confidence, professionalism, and demeanor are also important interview factors.

 Check out some of our other Salesforce interview questions below…